ZanSara/zansara.github.io/content/posts/2024-09-05-odsc-europe-voice-agents-part-1.md

 - **Hallucinations**.
 This is a technical term to say that LLMs can occasionally mis-remember information, or straight up lie.
 The problem is that they're also very confident about their statements, sometimes to the point of trying to gaslight their users.
 Hallucinations are a major problem for all LLMs: although it may seem to get more manageable with larger and smarter models, the problem only gets more subtle and harder to spot.

 - **Misunderstandings**.
 While LLMs are great at understanding what the user is trying to say, they're not immune to misunderstandings.
-Unlike a human though, LLMs rarely suspect a misunderstanding and they rather make assumptions that ask for clarifications, resulting in surprising replies and behavior that are reminescent of intent-based bots.
+Unlike a human though, LLMs rarely suspect a misunderstanding and they rather make assumptions that ask for clarifications, resulting in surprising replies and behavior that are reminiscent of intent-based bots.

 - **Lack of assertiveness**.
 LLMs are trained to listen to the user and do their best to be helpful.
 This means that LLMs are also not very good at taking the lead of the conversation when we would need them to, and are easily misled and distracted by a motivated user.
 Preventing your model to give your user's a literary analysis of their unpublished poetry may sound silly, but it's a lot harder than many suspect.